Battle of Rhodes (1943): German

-The Germans had tried to put Egeomil under German control had failed but the Germans had eventually reached an agreement with the Regia Aeronautica to place two 88 mm Flak batteries on the island to strengthen the anti-aircraft defense of the air bases.
+A German attempt to put Egeomil under its control had failed but eventually the Germans reached an agreement with the Regia Aeronautica to place two 88 mm Flak batteries on the island to strengthen the anti-aircraft defense of the air bases.
 German personnel were to train Italians in using the Flak batteries and then depart but their stay was prolonged on the pretext of the expected shipment of more batteries.
-Towards the end of January 1943, four German officers, experts in coastal fortification, visited the island, and in April a panzergrenadier battalion was landed in Rhodes; during the following month, two more panzergrenadier battalions arrived.
+Towards the end of January 1943, four German officers, experts in coastal fortification, visited the island, and in April a panzergrenadier battalion was landed in Rhodes.
+During the following month, two more panzergrenadier battalions arrived.

-At the end of June 1943, the German general Ulrich Kleemann was sent to Rhodes, where he formed the Sturm-Division Rhodos, which began military exercise near the Italian defenses about 11 km from the city of Rhodes.
+At the end of June 1943, the German general Ulrich Kleemann was sent to Rhodes, where he formed the Sturm-Division Rhodos, which began military exercise near the Italian defenses about 11 km from the city.
 The Rhodos had a strength of between 6,000 and 8,000 men, and a communication network separate from the Italian system.
-Its command was established in Campochiaro (now Eleousa); the division included four panzergrenadier battalions with about a hundred guns, anti-tank guns, and 60–70 mortars; a reconnaissance unit with 1,500 men equipped with armed sidecars and nearly 60 armoured cars; a tank battalion with over 25 Panzer IVs; four batteries of self-propelled guns, two of them equipped with Wespes and two with Hummel; five 8,8 cm Flak batteries placed near the air bases and one unit of about 300 Greeks in German uniform.
+Its command was established in Campochiaro (now Eleousa); the division included four panzergrenadier battalions with about a hundred guns, anti-tank guns, and 60–70 mortars; a reconnaissance unit with 1,500 men equipped with armed motorcycle sidecars and nearly 60 armoured cars; a tank battalion with over 25 Panzer IVs; four batteries of self-propelled guns, two of them equipped with Wespes and two with Hummel; five 88 mm Flak batteries placed near the air bases and one unit of about 300 Greeks in German uniform.
 The purpose of the latter was not clear and caused much complaint by the Italian command.
 The German forces had about 150 armoured fighting vehicles, including Panzer IIs, Panzer IVs, StuG IIIs and fifteen 150 mm self-propelled guns.